• Skip to primary navigation

 🥗An easy, comforting dinner recipe

 Who doesn't love a quick, easy meal?
-This sausage and pierogi recipe is so easy and comforting.
-We use frozen pierogis here - no need to cook or thaw them! it's sauce is made from canned mushroom soup and a bit of milk.
+This pierogi recipe is so easy and comforting.
+We use frozen pierogis here - no need to cook or thaw them!
+The sauce is made from canned mushroom soup and a bit of milk.
 Then sprinkle on a generous amount of cheddar cheese and bake for 35 minutes!
+The best pierogi casserole!!!

 Like easy dinner recipes?
 Try my Italian sausage penne, spaghetti meat sauce, or my meat and potato pie recipe.